Selective Population Protocols: Introduction

-There are already known several efficient protocols solving central problems in distributed computing including {\em leader election}, {\em majority computation} and {\em plurality problem}.
-While these protocols are fast, they rely on non-constant state space utilisation and they operate indefinitely.
-I.e., they are not able to declare the end of computation with probability 1.
-Moreover, the most efficient protocols are often non-trivial and hard to analyse.
-While one can counterpart some of these deficiencies by relaxing probabilistic expectations, e.g., by dropping necessity of stabilisation in protocols with predefined input \cite{DBLP:conf/podc/KosowskiU18,DBLP:journals/corr/abs-1802-06872}, as well as in self-stabilising protocols~\cite{DBLP:conf/podc/BurmanCCDNSX21}.
-While such relaxation provides certain benefits, it does not solve all deficiencies of the standard model including depleting in time the number of meaningful interactions, limited computational power, and inefficient space-time trade-offs.
+There are already several efficient protocols known for solving central problems in distributed computing, including {\em leader election}~\cite{DBLP:conf/soda/AlistarhAEGR17,GasieniecS21,BerenbrinkGK20}, {\em majority computation}~\cite{DBLP:conf/soda/AlistarhAG18,DotyEGSUS21}, and the {\em plurality problem}~\cite{BankhamerBBEHKK22}.
+While these protocols are efficient in terms of time, they rely on non-constant state space utilization and operate indefinitely.
+That is, they are not able to declare stabilization with probability 1.
+Moreover, the most efficient protocols are often non-trivial and hard to analyze.
+One can circumvent some of these deficiencies by relaxing probabilistic expectations, e.g., by dropping assumptions about the necessity of stabilization in protocols with predefined input \cite{DBLP:conf/podc/KosowskiU18, DBLP:journals/corr/abs-1802-06872}, as well as in self-stabilizing protocols~\cite{DBLP:conf/podc/BurmanCCDNSX21}.
+While such relaxation provides certain benefits, it does not solve some major deficiencies of the standard model, including depleting in time the number of meaningful interactions, limited computational power, and inefficient space-time trade-offs.